trowm/matt-pi-power-/README.md

 Nothing more, nothing less.

-As such, the code here is hacked together, view the original repo from where I got part of my solution.
+As such, the code here is hacked together, [view the repo](https://github.com/penguintutor/pi-power) from where I got part of my solution.

 The bad hacking, is the python work - still haven't cleaned that up, but it's pretty much single socket only now.
 If I need two sockets, I'll add to it.
 Some bits of laziness here, but I wasn't keen to go the "whole hog" and remove ALL multi-socket functionality, lest I decide to employ the second socket I got with my kit.
 Then I'll rewrite it.